BREAKING

 Given his injury and not pitching this season, his overall value will be lower than it would have been, but he should still land somewhere around 20 million per season.
 However, at 29 years old, this would be the one guy on this list for whom I could see Hoyer paying more, as these are the pitchers he lives for.

-Trevor Bauer: Although this may seem like a long shot and most likely will never happen, why not give Trevor Bauer a look and sign him to a cheap deal?
-He has discussed this in length for several months that he would be willing to play for a veterans minimum and if that is the case it would be foolish for the Cubs or anyone not to give him an offer.
+Although this may seem like a long shot and most likely will never happen, why not give Trevor Bauer a look and sign him to a cheap deal?
+He has discussed this for several months, saying that he would be willing to play for a veteran's minimum, and if that is the case, it would be tempting for the Cubs or anyone not to give him an offer.

 At this point in his career, Bauer is getting up there in age (33), but he still can rush it up there at 99 MPH and has the stuff in his repertoire that could make him an ace.
-He is also coming off a season where he dominated in the Mexican League so you know that arm is fresh and ready to go.
-For as much baggage that comes with Bauer, a pitcher of his caliber can't be overlooked, especially if he is willing to play on the cheap.
+He is also coming off a season where he dominated the Mexican League, so you know that his arm is fresh and ready to go.
+A pitcher of his caliber can't be overlooked for as much baggage that comes with Bauer, especially if he is willing to play on the cheap.

 Put him in between Justin Steele and Shota Imanaga and it not only gives you one of the best 1,2,3 combos in baseball, but it allows the Cubs to go Right, left, right, left.
 These are just some of the names that most fans can expect the Cubs to be linked to this offseason regarding the starting pitching front.